tytydraco/yessleep/out/It_all_started_with_an_invite.md

 They weren’t laughing at the“play" & they seemed to be looking at Us…

-I felt something twinge in the air and I turned to the exit door, noticing the same ticket usher now standing by it, his hands clasped in front of him.
+I felt something twinge in the air and I turned to the exit door, noticing a ticket usher now standing by it, his hands clasped in front of him.

 I stood up to get out.
 I had to.